 - Decide on your blog’s main content pillars: When it comes to deciding what you’re going to write about, it’s good to have a few guiding categories that you’ll refer back to.
 I like to call these content pillars, as they’re the foundation that holds up the rest of your blog.
 For example, if you’re starting a blog about personal finance, your pillars might be: personal finance tips, interviews with experts, industry news, paying off debt or otherwise.
 Each of these pillars can have hundreds of blog posts written under them.
 They also all work together to show that you’re a thought leader in your niche.

-- Map out the content you’re going to create soon after you start a blog: Shortly after launching your blog, it’s worth taking a little time to plan out your content pipeline for the coming weeks (possibly months).
+- Map out the content you’re going to create soon after starting your blog: Shortly after launching your blog, it’s worth taking a little time to plan out your content pipeline for the coming weeks (possibly months).
 You never know when your first blog post might go viral.
 In that case, you’ll want to have at least a game plan to quickly engage the new readers you get.
-Even just one or two blog posts under each of your major content pillars is enough to start a blog with.
+Even just one or two blog posts under each of your major content pillars is enough to start with, ideally in the form of evergreen content that’ll stand the test of time.

 We’ve now come a long way in this guide.
-You’ve gone from learning the technicalities of how to start a blog, all the way through to publishing your first post.
+You’ve gone from learning the technicalities, all the way through to publishing your first post.

 It’s time to talk about what happens after you’ve published your first blog post… promoting your content, driving traffic and eventually making money from your blog.